Thenemex/Thaumic-Renaissance/README.md

 Mod is made by Thenemex.

 Big thanks and hugs to my helpers :
-- awesome_hippo, for learning me the basics of modding in old versions
+- awesome_hippo, for learning me the basics of modding in old MC versions
-- NotSenna, for active playing, testing, and discussing the balancing of recipes
+- NotSenna & Arctic_Howler, for active playing, testing, and discussing the balancing of recipes